-Centre for Local and Regional Enterprise
+Centre for Local and Regional Enterprise (CLaRE)

 In a rapidly changing global economy there is a crucial need for effective policy making at the local and regional levels.
-While regional economic development is constrained and influenced by the macroeconomic environment and by national and international policies and occurences, as well as private sector calculations, there is considerable scope for well designed local and regional strategies in all their variant forms.
+While regional economic development is constrained and influenced by the macroeconomic environment and by national and international policies and occurrences, as well as private sector calculations, there is considerable scope for well designed local and regional strategies in all their variant forms.
 Such strategies cover job creation, increased productivity, entrepreneurship development, diversification, regeneration, knowledge transfer, research and development, sustainability and the creation of an appropriate economic, social and regulatory environment that encourages enterprise and new business development.

 Farm Tourism in Wales Research team: Mandy Talbot (Aberystwyth).

 What Drives Creative People?
 Do artists follow creative careers for self-fulfilment or to make a living?
 Research team: Sophie Bennett (Aberystwyth)